Engee documentation

 Main

-Model fidelity - fuel cell fidelity
+# Model fidelity — accuracy of the fuel cell model

-Detailed with signal inputs (by default)| Simplified - nominal conditions
+Detailed with signal inputs

-Open-circuit voltage - open-circuit voltage
+# Open-circuit voltage — open circuit voltage

 Open circuit voltage.

-Tafel slope - Tafel slope
+# Tafel slope — Tafel slope

 The amount of excess potential required to increase the reaction rate by a factor of ten.

-Internal resistance - internal resistance.
+# Internal resistance — internal resistance

 Internal resistance.